Beaconsfield Circular Walk

 Date Option Post # Weather

-Wed, 13-Apr-22 Wednesday Walk Beaconsfield Circular Walk - Seer Green, a Quaker Village, Burial Ground and Meeting House, Chalfonts St Peter & St Giles, Milton's Cottage, then back through woodland to Beaconsfield 11 mostly cloudy with occasional sun
+Wed, 13-Apr-22 Beaconsfield Circular Walk - Seer Green, a Quaker Village, Burial Ground and Meeting House, Chalfonts St Peter & St Giles, Milton's Cottage, then back through woodland to Beaconsfield 11 mostly cloudy with occasional sun

 Wed, 01-Jan-20 New Year's Day Walk North - Beaconsfield to Amersham 14 grey